loco-rs/loco/docs-site/content/blog/hello-world.md

 +++
-title = "What if Rails was Built on Rust?" description = "Introducing Loco a Rails-inspired Rust web framework" date = 2023-11-24T09:19:42+00:00 updated = 2023-11-24T09:19:42+00:00 draft = false
+title = "What if Rails was Built on Rust?" description = "Introducing Loco: a Rails-inspired Rust web framework.
+See how Rust can be as expressive as Ruby and how we can build a good deal of magic that Rails has with Rust." date = 2023-11-24T09:19:42+00:00 updated = 2023-11-24T09:19:42+00:00 draft = false